OliverOakley/project_two/README.md

 I use Ansible to configure the Docker Swarm and the NGINX load balancer across my four VMs.
 To do this, I have defined four roles for Ansible to configure, created by executing 'ansible-galaxy init {name-of-role}'.
 This application has four roles defined:
-* Docker - Installs Docker on master-machine and worker-machine-1/2.
+* Docker - Installs Docker on manager-machine and worker-machine-1/2.
 Is required to initialise the Docker Swarm.
 * Manager - Sets manager-machine to be the Docker manager, which the workers will connect to.
 * Worker - Sets worker-machine-1/2 to workers within the Swarm.
 * NGINX - Installs NGINX on nginx-machine so it can act as a load balancer/reverse proxy.